-Construction of the LafargeHolcim Awards winning net-zero energy greenhouse at Wellesley College, USA is now complete.
+Construction of the LafargeHolcim Awards winning net-zero energy greenhouse at Wellesley College, USA was completed in 2019.
 Sustainable design is at the very core of the structure, form, and system – meeting sustainability metrics as a matter of course and then goes much further to achieve a virtuosity of integration.
-The Global Flora conservatory at the Margaret C Ferguson Greenhouses will open to the general public when renovation of the Science Center is completed in two years.
+The Global Flora conservatory at the Margaret C Ferguson Greenhouses will open to the general public when renovation of the Science Center is completed, planned for early 2022.
 More than 1,000 varieties of plants are housed in the bio-friendly greenhouse – and are showing signs of handling the transition well.

 The collection includes relocated plants from the old greenhouses including the iconic 150-year-old Durant camelia, as well as new specimens such as tree ferns that are taking advantage of the soaring 12-meter interior height that would be impossible using conventional construction methods.
 Global Flora opened for limited hours to members of the College community from September 2019.